sensorbee/docs/source/tutorial/getting_started.rst

     ...

-In this example, only the ``name`` field is picked up from input tuples that have 'name' and 'text' fields.
+In this example, only the ``name`` field is picked up from input tuples that have "name" and "text" fields.

 BQL is schema-less at the moment and the specification of output tuples needs to be documented by authors of sources.
 The ``SELECT`` statement is only able